 Despite FL being one of the world’s most beloved DAWs, and now smoother than ever with the release of FL 20, there’s still a variety of tweaks and settings to make your FL experience even smoother.
 Leo Koenig explains…

 We all know the drill.
 You spend five to six hours on a new song, working away, everything’s fine and dandy, but then, all of a sudden, your beautiful work in progress is utterly disfigured by crackles, stutters, pops and dropouts.
 You hadn’t been looking at it, but the CPU meter is now peaking well in the red.
 Don’t fret.
 Happens to everybody.
-That’s why I’ve compiled a list of options you have short of upgrading your hardware when you’re in a CPU pinch in FL Studio 20.
+That’s why we’ve compiled a list of options you have short of upgrading your hardware when you’re in a CPU pinch in FL Studio 20.

 First, let’s examine two common misconceptions around CPU usage in digital audio.
 The first one is often accompanied by the question ‘Why is FL’s CPU meter in the red, but my task manager only shows FL using 40% of my CPU?’.
 The answer is easy: Fl Studio does not actually measure regular CPU load.
 It measures how much time the computer needs to fill an audio buffer divided by the time span of a buffer.